williamthazard/schicksalslied/README.md

 <br>
 <b>Turning Text into Music</b>

 Once you've entered your text, there are three ways to turn it into music.
-They can all be used simultaneously if you like.
+They can all be used simultaneously.
 1) with the LiedMotor synth engine
 2) with an imported audio file
 3) with crow